ESIGNS.COM FILE PREPARATION GUIDELINES

 • If problems are found with a skipped proof or an online design, we will send notice by email.
 At this point you can choose to submit a different file or cancel your order for a full refund.

-• Set the canvas/page size to the size of the sign you are planning to order, using inches as the unit of measure.
+• Set the canvas/page size to the size of the sign you are planning to order, plus any required bleeds, using inches as the unit of measure.
 As an example, to create a horizontal sign of 3’x6’ set your canvas size to 36” high (top to bottom of the sign) and 72” wide (left side to right side of the sign).
 Banner size templates are available:

 • Set the file’s resolution to at least 150 DPI — when working at the sign’s full size, values higher than 150 usually aren’t necessary.

-• Set the color mode for the file to RGB (Red, Green, Blue) colors.
+• Set the color mode for the file to CMYK (Cyan, Magenta, Yellow, and Black) colors.
+Artwork submitted in RGB (Red, Green, Blue) or other color modes might affect the appearance of those colors in the final print

 • Include the background color for the design in the file itself.
 (A File with no set background color will usually default to white, but may get whatever background color a given printer is currently set to.)